PatternsTechGit/PT_ServiceOrientedArchitecture/README.md

 # PT - Service Oriented Architecture

 There are different design pattens to architect monolithic APIs few of famous patterns are;
-- Service Oriented Architecture
+- Service Oriented Architecture (SOA)
--
--
+- Command Query Responsibility Segregation (CQRS)
--
+- Domain Driven Design (DDD)

 In this project we are going to use Service Oriented Architecture (SOA)